Visas, GHIC/EHIC & Passport Information

 When planning any trip it is extremely important that you check whether you need a visa to enter the country.
 You can do this online, with your travel agent or with the Consulate or Embassy of the country you are planning to visit.
-In some instances you can even apply at the airport when you arrive, but this usually proves more difficult.
+Some countries offer visas on arrival or electronic visas (eVisas), but requirements vary and should always be confirmed.

 You will normally have to fill out a form, providing information about yourself, your trip and your background, plus a passport sized photo.
-You then send this off with your passport.
-Make sure you do this in plenty of time, as it could take several weeks to get your visa through and your passport back (always send recorded delivery, just in case).
+In many cases, applications are now completed online without needing to send your passport.
+Make sure you do this in plenty of time, as it could take several weeks to get your visa approved.
 Some visas are easy to obtain and others are more difficult.
 Always ask for help from the Embassy or a travel professional if you are unsure.

 - How long you are permitted to stay in the country